Efficient Test Collection Construction via Active Learning

 A relative performance ranking of participating systems in each track is then induced based on these metrics.
-As ground truth ranking, we calculate MAP scores for participating systems using all pool NIST judgments.
-Proposed methods are used to induce another relative system ranking (discussed below), we then compute the Kendall's $\tau$ rank correlation \cite{kendall1938new} between the ground-truth system ranking vs.\ our proposed method's ranking.
-By convention, $\tau=0.9$ is assumed to constitute an acceptable correlation level for reliable IR evaluation \cite{voorhees2000variations}.
+As ground truth ranking, we calculate inferred AP (infAP) \citep{yilmaz2006estimating} scores for participating systems using all NIST judgments, as computed via standard {\tt trec\_eval}.
+We then compute the Kendall's $\tau$ rank correlation \citep{kendall1938new} between the ground-truth system ranking vs.\ our proposed method's ranking.
+By convention \citep{voorhees2000variations}, $\tau=0.9$ is assumed to constitute an acceptable correlation level for reliable IR evaluation.

-{\bf Incomplete Pool Judging}.
-In this setting, we use human judgments only to evaluate IR systems, scored via bpref \cite{buckley2004retrieval}, which ignores the documents for which no judgment is available.
-We adopt Soboroff's corrected bpref formulation\footnote{``This... corrects a bug in \cite{buckley2004retrieval} and follows the actual implementation in {\tt trec\_eval}...''} \cite{soboroff2006dynamic}:

-where we have R documents judged relevant and N judged non-relevant, r is a relevant retrieved document, and n is a member of the first R non-relevant retrieved documents.
-We compute all IR evaluation metrics via standard {\tt trec\_eval}\footnote{\url{trec.nist.gov/trec_eval/}}.